 Landon says he was “clueless about price” when running his video company.
 He didn’t know how to measure the cost of doing business nor how to price services.
 “Finance experts say only 20 percent of business owners in North America have a written financial plan,” says Landon.
 “That means 80 percent are living on a wing and a prayer.
 You’ve got to know where you’re going and how to get there.”

-Landon says new Dwyer Group shop owners depend on franchise consultants, who help them establish benchmarks and plans.
+Landon says new Neighborly shop owners depend on franchise consultants, who help them establish benchmarks and plans.
 “Our objective is to lower expense and enhance income,” he says.

 One of the first questions Landon typically hears revolves around money and royalties.
 People wonder why they should pay for something they can do themselves, he says.
 Consultants can be expensive and often are available only for short-term work.